Articles

 Common disorders among children

-Mental health disorders in children — or developmental disorders that are addressed by mental health professionals — may include the following:
+Mental health disorders in children may include the following:

 - Anxiety disorders.
-Anxiety disorders in children are persistent fears, worries or anxiety that disrupt their ability to participate in play, school or typical age-appropriate social situations.
+Anxiety disorders in children are outsized fears or worries that are hard to control.
+These worries disrupt children's being able to take part in play, school or social activities.
 Diagnoses include social anxiety, generalized anxiety and obsessive-compulsive disorders.

 - Attention-deficit/hyperactivity disorder (ADHD).
-Compared with most children of the same age, children with ADHD have difficulty with attention, impulsive behaviors, hyperactivity or some combination of these problems.
+Compared with most children of the same age, children with ADHD have trouble with paying attention, acting on impulse, being too active, called hyperactivity, or some mix of these problems.

 - Autism spectrum disorder (ASD).
-Autism spectrum disorder is a neurological condition that appears in early childhood — usually before age 3.
-Although the severity of ASD varies, a child with this disorder has difficulty communicating and interacting with others.
+Autism spectrum disorder is a neurological condition that appears in early childhood, often before age 3.
+How severe ASD is varies.
+But children with this disorder have trouble talking with and connecting with others.

 - Eating disorders.
-Eating disorders are defined as a preoccupation with an ideal body type, disordered thinking about weight and weight loss, and unsafe eating and dieting habits.
-Eating disorders — such as anorexia nervosa, bulimia nervosa and binge-eating disorder — can result in emotional and social dysfunction and life-threatening physical complications.
+Eating disorders are defined as an unhealthy focus on an ideal body type, disordered thinking about weight and weight loss, and unsafe eating and dieting habits.
+Eating disorders such as anorexia nervosa, bulimia nervosa and binge-eating disorder can result in not being able to act emotionally and socially.
+And they can cause life-threatening physical complications.

 - Depression and other mood disorders.
-Depression is persistent feelings of sadness and loss of interest that disrupt a child's ability to function in school and interact with others.
-Bipolar disorder results in extreme mood swings between depression and extreme emotional or behavioral highs that may be unguarded, risky or unsafe.
+Depression is lasting feelings of sadness, low or irritable mood, and loss of interest in typical activities.
+These get in the way of a child being able to do well in school and interact with others.
+Bipolar disorder results in big mood swings between depression and extreme emotional or behavioral highs.
+These highs can cause risky or unsafe actions.

 - Post-traumatic stress disorder (PTSD).
-PTSD is prolonged emotional distress, anxiety, distressing memories, nightmares and disruptive behaviors in response to violence, abuse, injury or other traumatic events.
+PTSD is long-term emotional upset, worry, scary memories, nightmares and acting out.
+This is in response to violence, abuse, injury or other traumas a child has had or come into contact with.

 - Schizophrenia.
-Schizophrenia is a disorder in perceptions and thoughts that cause a person to lose touch with reality (psychosis).
-Most often appearing in the late teens through the 20s, schizophrenia results in hallucinations, delusions, and disordered thinking and behaviors.
+Schizophrenia is a disorder in perceptions and thoughts.
+Schizophrenia causes a person to lose touch with reality, called psychosis.
+It most often starts in the late teens through the 20s.
+Schizophrenia can cause a person to see or hear things that aren't there, called hallucinations.
+It also can cause odd thoughts and behaviors.